Updated July 13, 2023

 - It refers to the US law forbidding individuals and entities from bribing foreign officials to secure favorable business deals.

 - There are two provisions under this anti-bribery and provision related to accounting & controls:

-- Both the SEC and the DOJ are jointly responsible for the enforcement of the Foreign Corrupt Practices Act.
+- The SEC and the DOJ are jointly responsible for enforcing the Foreign Corrupt Practices Act.

 Example of Foreign Corrupt Practices Act

 - Falsification of documents and transactions for concealing payments made to foreign officials or other influential parties.

 - Deliberate misclassification of a bribe as other income statement line items, such as commission, marketing expense, etc.